mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-25"></a>
 [Back to top](#top)
 ## CA-25 -- Rep. Steve Knight (R)
+### Committees
+Steve Knight is the #10 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016